bookingactivities/booking-activities/readme.txt

 3. Create daily, weekly or monthly repeated events.
 You can add exception dates to the repetition.
 4. Grouping your events is simple: just select multiple events and click on 'Add a group'.
 Or select an existing group and start editing it right away.
 5. Create and customize your booking form.
 You can combine events and settings of multiple schedules.
 You can make each form unique.
 6. Use a shortcode to display a booking form (or a calendar alone).
-Your customer can log in or register seamlessly as they book.
+Your customer can log in or register as they book, they can also book without account.
 7. When a customer clicks on a grouped event, the whole group is selected.
 If the event is part of several groups, the customer has to choose one from a dialog.
 8. Easily bind a reservation form to a WooCommerce product.
 You can set a different event calendar to each variation.
 9. A reservation form appears automatically on desired WooCommerce product pages.